 Protect data in transit using security protocols, best practices, and secured systems

-Encrypt all files in transit containing health data
+Encrypt all files in transit containing medical records/health data

-To achieve this, each employee has the personal responsibility to consistently encrypt in-transit data.
-It does not matter if your staff has no encryption expertise; training must be provided.
+To achieve this, each employee has the personal responsibility to consistently encrypt in-transit data, including when it is being sent using file-sharing services.
+It does not matter if your staff has no encryption expertise or background in data security; training must be provided.
 This training must explain the “dos and don’ts” when it comes to transmitting PHI and when it is not acceptable.
 A minimum of AES256 bit encryption must be used and PHI should not be sent via email unless encrypted first.

 How Do I Protect Employee Workstations?

-Employers must put policies and procedures in place that address how their employees can access and use end-user devices, typically mobile devices, laptops, and workstations.
+Healthcare organizations must put policies and procedures in place that address how their employees can access and use end-user devices, typically smartphones, tablets, laptops, and workstations.
 Create policies and procedures that control how media is transferred, decommissioned, thrown out, or reused.
 All pertinent health data must be destroyed prior to any equipment reuse.

 Key concerns for this aspect of physical security are: